MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

-We usually copy the source data, giving them new names (and new locations in memory), to keep them intact while we use the original names — `student`, `term`, and `degree` — to do our work, preventing the source data from being updated “by reference” as we work. ([Vignettes: data.table 2026](#ref-reference-semantics:2026)) explains data.table *reference semantics.*
+We usually copy the source data, giving them new names (and new locations in memory), to keep them intact while we use the original names — `student`, `term`, and `degree` — to do our work, preventing the source data from being updated “by reference” as we work. *Reference semantics* in data.table is discussed in ([Vignettes: data.table 2026](#ref-reference-semantics:2026)).

 ``` r